 Cates Park on the North Shore

-The best way to get to Cates Park is by car, not public transit.
-Buses do go out there, but it’s a 45-60 minute trip from Lonsdale Quay with at least one, but sometimes two transfers.
+The best way to get to Cates Park other than by bicycle is by car, not public transit.
+Buses do go out there, but it’s a 45 to 60-minute trip from Lonsdale Quay with at least one, but sometimes two transfers.
+That being said, parking in the area in the summer can be a challenge.

 Cates Park has a boat launch and kayak rentals in the summer.